marlonmetal/avalanche-docs/docs/nodes/maintain/subnet-configs.md

 If `true` this node does not expose Subnet blockchain contents to non-validators via P2P messages.
 Defaults to `false`.

-Avalanche Subnets are public by default.
+Metal Subnets are public by default.
 It means that every node can sync and listen ongoing transactions/blocks in Subnets, even they're not validating the listened Subnet.

 Subnet validators can choose not to publish contents of blockchains via this configuration.
 If a node sets `validatorOnly` to true, the node exchanges messages only with this Subnet's validators.
 Other peers will not be able to learn contents of this Subnet from this node.